williamfleet/budget-tracker/SETUP.md

 ## Troubleshooting

 **Error: "Admin user not found"**
-- Make sure you created the user in Step 1 with the exact email: `liana.william`
+- Make sure you created the user in Step 1 with the exact email: `eppswf@gmail.com`
 - The user must be confirmed (check "Auto Confirm User")

 **Error: "relation does not exist"**